zig1000/spacechem-level-generator/README.md

  --sorting

- --large-output (make the output zone large and scale up the output molecule's size)
+ --random (random inputs)

 ## Behaviour

 The process for generating a level is as follows:

-* Randomly generate # of input zones

-* Randomly generate a total # of atoms across all input zones based on difficulty:
+* Randomly generate # of output zones if not specified
-  0: 1-3, 1: 4-6, 2: 7-10, 3: 11-16

-* Generate input molecules of specified sizes (and from specified elements if given).
-  These will be our final input molecules.
+* Randomly generate output molecules which are either symmetrical (rotationally, reflexively, etc) or Polymers (mostly composed of repeating segments).

-* Divide each input molecule by its 'GCD', and combine all the resulting atoms.
-This sum creates the total formula of the inputs in the 'balanced' reaction equation.
+* Divide each output molecule by its 'GCD', and combine all the resulting atoms.
+This sum creates the total formula of the outputs in the 'balanced' reaction equation.
-  I'm no longer multiplying these reduced values, in order to make it easier to prevent output molecules from becoming bloated - so the relative ratios of the two inputs are only randomized based on which get GCD reductions if any.

-* Randomly choose a # of output zones, ensuring the given atoms will fit within that many zones.

-* Randomly allocate the input atoms between the output zones (currently uses a uniform split, i.e. no attempt to equalize how many atoms are assigned to each zone), making sure not to give an un-constructable set of atoms.

-* Divide the atoms allocated to each output zone by their GCD, then multiply them by a uniform random # from 1 to either 3, 6, 10, or 16, depending on the 0-3 difficulty level.
+* Calculate a set of input formulas of minimum total size, such that they span the balanced reaction formula.
+Ensure these formulas are valid based on element bond counts and input zone borders

-* Construct each output molecule from these atoms (randomly drawn without replacement until a successful construction is found).
+* Construct each input molecule from the generated formulas (randomly drawn without replacement until a successful construction is found, and with random bonds).

-* To reduce bias from the input -> output process, randomly swap inputs with outputs with 50% probability.
+* To reduce bias from the input -> output process, randomly swap inputs with outputs with 50% probability, if input/output specifications allow this.

-* Randomly add level features - anything except fusion, fission, or nuclear reactors.
+* Randomly add level features (bonders etc) - currently anything except fusion, fission, or nuclear reactors.
   Production levels have a 1/50 chance to use assemblers/disassemblers instead of regular reactors.

-* Convert to and display the mission code (and open coranac viewer if specified).
+* Display the mission code (and open cearn's mission viewer website if specified).